Moopinger/blog/about.markdown

 permalink: /about/
 ---

 Hi my name is Charlie.
 Welcome to my blog.
 I hope you are well.
+I am a South African pentester.
 I enjoy running and information security.
 Here I will try to post somewhat regularly about all things information-security and bug-bounty related.

 If you want to reach out to me here are some of my links: